Request a Demo Search

 Donors will appreciate unique gratitude touchpoints that feel genuine and personal.

 A strong major giving program will serve your nonprofit for years to come.
-Taking the time now to build relationships with major donors will be worth it in the long run when you can not only retain their support but encourage them to spread the word about your organization, bringing new supporters on board.
+Taking the time now to build relationships with major donors will be worth it in the long run when you retain their support and encourage them to spread the word about your organization, bringing new supporters on board.

 If you’re looking for additional support for soliciting major gifts, check out these resources: